obriencj/obriencj.github.io/source/_posts/2014-03-24-weather-and-backtracking.md

 ## So What Next?

-If we can guarantee a trampoline (and of course we can, we're writing the interpreter), then we can with relative safety make use of CPS in our generated executable.
+If we can guarantee a trampoline (and of course we can, we're writing the compiler and interpreter), then we can with relative safety make use of CPS in our generated executable.
 We must be consistent though -- if we're going to be throwing away the return stack, we need to be certain that we definitely haven't emitted code that wants to use it!
 This is the call-conformity.
 We must compile every expression into a series of steps, each of which has the conformity in its evaluation, that it takes a continuation and will (eventually) pass execution along to it with the result.

 In my next post, I will endeavor to communicate just how I've decided to do such!

+---

+_Edited 2014-03-25 : explain the problems I've run into in sibilant with macros, thus clarifying the post title_